averyark/averyark/README.md

 **Discord** `ark#9999` I only have one active Discord account and My Discord ID is `413204744828616714`.
 Please make sure the ID is correct!

 ![Discord Contact](https://github.com/averyark/portfolio/raw/master/images/DiscordContact.PNG)

-## Note

-- **You don't have to account for extra costs if I overshoot the initial expected completion time.**
-- **I don't accept percentages.
-I only accept payment in USD with PayPal.**